Twitter adopts 'poison pill' to ward off Elon Musk takeover

-The board set up a shareholder rights plan, exercisable if a party acquires 15% of the stock without prior approval, lasting for one year only.
+The board set up a shareholder rights plan, exercisable if a party acquires 15 per cent of the stock without prior approval, lasting for one year only.
 The plan seeks to ensure that anyone taking control of Twitter through open market accumulation pays all shareholders an appropriate control premium, according to a statement Friday.

-The Tesla Inc. chief executive officer on Thursday offered $54.20 a share in cash for Twitter, valuing the social media company at $43 billion.
-Musk, who said it was his "best and final" offer, had already accrued a stake of more than 9% in Twitter since earlier this year.
+The Tesla chief on Thursday offered $54.20 a share in cash for Twitter, valuing the social media company at $43 billion.
+Musk, who said it was his "best and final" offer, had already accrued a stake of more than 9 per cent in Twitter since earlier this year.
 Twitter's board met Thursday to review Musk's proposal to determine if it was in the best interest of the company and all of its shareholders.

-A poison pill defense strategy allows existing shareholders the right to purchase additional shares at a discount, effectively diluting the ownership interest of the hostile party.
-Poison pills are common among companies under fire from activist investors or in hostile takeover situations.

 'Love It'